-CDE 550b, Litigational Epidemiology Harvey Risch
+[CDE 550, Litigational Epidemiology]

 A lecture and seminar course on scientific and legal issues for drugs and other manufactured products vis-à-vis their utility and adverse effects in populations.
-Topics include: pharmacoepidemiology data sources; general and specific causal evidential reasoning; study power and sample size; meta-analysis and reverse meta-analysis; types of pharmacoepidemiologic studies; preapproval and postapproval epidemiology; government and scientific agency reviews; product liability legal theory, Daubert, legal case consulting and depositions; epidemiologists vs attorneys.
-The course consists of once-weekly two-hour sessions, divided approximately equally into didactic presentations by Dr. Risch and presentations and discussions of assigned readings and other course materials by students.
+Topics include pharmacoepidemiology data sources; general and specific causal evidential reasoning; study power and sample size; meta-analysis and reverse meta-analysis; types of pharmacoepidemiologic studies; preapproval and postapproval epidemiology; government and scientific agency reviews; product liability legal theory, Daubert, legal case consulting and depositions; epidemiologists vs. attorneys.
+The course consists of once-weekly two-hour sessions, divided approximately equally into didactic presentations by the instructor and presentations and discussions of assigned readings and other course materials by students.
 The general learning objectives are for students to understand aspects of epidemiology that apply to the data and analysis of studies of drugs and other products, how those particulars are regarded in the litigation context, and how epidemiologists maintain and defend their commitments to scientific objectivity while representing litigational interests.
-High-pass or better in EPH 508, CDE 516, EPH 505a, and BIS 505b or their equivalents, or consent of the instructor.
+Prerequisites: High Pass or better in EPH 505, EPH 508, CDE 516, and BIS 505 or their equivalents, or consent of the instructor.
+1 Course cr

-CDE 551b, Global Noncommunicable Disease Nicola Hawley
+CDE 551a, Global Noncommunicable Disease Nicola Hawley